Complex-Value Spatio-temporal Graph Convolutional Neural Networks and its Applications to Electric Power Systems AI: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
-In Section II, we briefly review the key notions of GSP, setting the stage in Section III where we derive the physics inspired GSO and introduce our graph neural networks architectures.
-In Section IV, we describe two applications of the proposed GCN and GRN frameworks that are tested numerically in Section V. Finally, we conclude the paper in Section VI.
+In Section II, we briefly review the key notions of GSP, setting the stage in Section III where we derive the physics inspired GSO and introduce our graph neural networks architectures whose sensitivity is analyzed in Section IV.
+In Section V, we describe two applications of the proposed GCN and GRN frameworks that are tested numerically in Section VI.
+Finally, we conclude the paper in Section VII.